 2012 Miami Marlins

 The Marlins changed their name and got a new ballpark for the 2012 season, but were unable to change their ways.
-A free agent spending spree similar to their 1997 offseason the team had brought in Jose Reyes, Mark Buehrle and Heath Bell.
-The club was also in contention for free agents Albert Pujols and Prince Fielder but their policy of not giving no trade clauses turned both players off.
+A free agent spending spree similar to their 1997 offseason had brought in Jose Reyes, Mark Buehrle and Heath Bell.
+The club was also in contention for free agents Albert Pujols and Prince Fielder but their policy of not giving no-trade clauses turned both players off.
 The first basemen would have their doubts about the Marlins ownership and their long term plans confirmed.
-Despite their new players, name, stadium and look the team stumbled out of the gate and were in 4th place on July 24th when the first move was made.
+Despite their new players, name, stadium and look, the team stumbled out of the gate and was in 4th place on July 24th when the first move was made.
 The Marlins moved pitcher Anibal Sanchez, infielder Omar Infante and a Round A compensation pick in the 2013 Amateur Draft (39th overall used on Corey Knebel) to the Detroit Tigers for minor leaguers Jacob Turner, Brian Flynn, Rob Brantly and a Round B compensation pick the 2013 draft (73rd overall used on Colby Suggs).
-Two days later 3 time All-Star shortstop Hanley Ramirez (who had been moved to the third base for Reyes) and reliever Randy Choate were sent to the Los Angeles Dodgers for pitchers Nathan Eovaldi and Scott McGough.
-On the July 31st trading deadline the Marlins made two deals sending Edward Mujica to the St. Louis Cardinals for Zack Cox and then trading Gaby Sanchez and Kyle Kaminska to the Pittsburgh Pirates for Gorkys Hernandez and another Round A compensation Pick in 2013 (35th overall used on Matt Krook.
+Two days later, three-time All-Star shortstop Hanley Ramirez (who had been moved to third base to make room for Reyes) and reliever Randy Choate were sent to the Los Angeles Dodgers for pitchers Nathan Eovaldi and Scott McGough.
+At the July 31st trading deadline the Marlins made two deals sending Edward Mujica to the St. Louis Cardinals for Zack Cox and then trading Gaby Sanchez and Kyle Kaminska to the Pittsburgh Pirates for Gorkys Hernandez and another Round A compensation Pick in 2013 (35th overall used on Matt Krook).
 Once the offseason began the Marlins kept making moves sending closer Heath Bell to the Arizona Diamondbacks in a three-team deal that netted them Yordy Cabrera from the Oakland Athletics.
 In November the Fish made their biggest trade sending Mark Buehrle, Jose Reyes, Josh Johnson, John Buck and Emilio Bonifacio to the Toronto Blue Jays for Yunel Escobar, Adeiny Hechavarria, Henderson Alvarez, Jeff Mathis, Justin Nicolino, Anthony Desclafani and Jake Marisnick.
 Escobar wouldn't even last the offseason with Miami before being sent up to the Tampa Bay Rays for Derek Dietrich.
 The Marlins saw their opening day payroll go from $93.7 million in 2012 to $38.1 million in 2013.

 2018 Miami Marlins